-Each of the Directors during the Year has entered into a service contract/ appointment letter with the Company for an initial term of three years commencing from the Listing Date, which and thereafter may be terminated by either party upon a three-month prior written notice.
+Each of the executive Directors has entered into a service contract with the Company for an initial term of three years commencing on 11 July 2014, which may be terminated by either party upon a three-month prior written notice.
+Each of the NEDs and the INEDs has entered into an appointment letter with the Company for an initial term of three years commencing on 11 July 2014, which may be terminated by either party upon a three-month prior written notice.
 The service contracts/ appointment letters are automatically renewed upon expiration.